home about portfolio gallery ocs commissions blog

 In the end, I didn’t really offer commissions for in-game currency thinking my current skill wasn’t good enough for people to pay even in-game money for my artwork.
 However, I did draw a lot and got more familiar with digital art.
 That’s still a big win for me.

-artwork of one of my Gaia avatar
+Drawing of my sister's avatar

 One thing I'm really glad that I did was talking to my parents how bad I felt when taking the private classes and said I'd like to study extra hours by myself, which they agreed and finally, I got out of that hell when I was in the 9th grade.